CISMM/nano/installer/README.version.txt

 Versions:
 ---------
+12.1:  (May 21, 2006)
+	- disables logging of SEM streams.
+For the combined AFM-optical systems, this is done on the video server.
 12.0b:  (April 28, 2006)
 	- an interrim version that should work with the Omni phantoms and the newest libraries from Sensable.